 The current data are not sufficient for a model-based assessment.
 From 2006 through 2010, preliminary stock assessments of octopus were prepared that presented both Tier 5 and Tier 6 estimates of OFL and ABC.
 The SSC and plan teams have discussed the difficulties in applying groundfish methodologies to octopus and have agreed to treat octopus as a Tier 6 species, owing to inadequate data for estimating Tier 5 parameters.
 There are no historical catch records for octopus.
 Estimates of incidental catch rate from 1997-2007 are used as a baseline for Tier 6 assessment.
-Due to an update of the catch accounting system, catch estimates for this assessment differ from last year's numbers.
-In particular the total catch estimate for 2004, which was previously the maximum catch year, has been revised downward.
-Percentiles of incidental catch are presented in the discussion, along with alternative catch estimates that could be considered in estimating reference points for the specified period.
+Based on previous discussion by the Plan Teams, the maximum incidental catch during this time period is used to set the OFL.
 Using the maximum incidental catch, the OFL and ABC would be 418 tons and 314 tons, respectively.
-A new alternative methodology uses a predation-based estimate of total natural mortality and the logistic fisheries model to set the OFL equal to a highly conservative estimate of total natural mortality N; the OFL and ABC from this approach are much higher than any of the historical-catch approaches but still below approximate Tier 5 levels.
+A new alternative methodology, introduced in 2011, uses a predation-based estimate of total natural mortality and the logistic fisheries model to set the OFL equal to a highly conservative estimate of total natural mortality; the OFL and ABC from this approach are much higher than any of the historical-catch.
+This approach was used to set catch limits for 2012 and is brought forward without change (consumption estimates have not been recalculated) for 2013/14.
 The authors and plan teams feel that the standard Tier 6 approach based on the incidental catch results in an overly conservative limit, because most of these data are from a period in which there was very little market or directed effort for octopus.
 The new methodology is based on extensive diet data and includes estimation of uncertainty in calculations.

-As estimate As estimated or recommended this year for:
+As estimat ed or As estimated or

-specified last y •
+specified last year for: recommended this year for:

-Quantity 2011 2012 2012 2013
+Quantity 2012 2013 2013 2014

 Tier 6 (max of 1997-2007 catch)

-OFL (t) 528 528 418 418
+OFL (t) 418 418 418 418

-ABC (t) 396 396 314 314
+ABC (t) 314 314 314 314

 Tier 6 (consumption estimate)

-OFL (t) 3,452 3,452
+OFL (t) 3,452 3,452 3,452 3,452

-ABC (t) 2,589 2,589
+ABC (t) 2,589 2,589 2,589 2,589

-As determined las st year for: As determined this s year for:
+As determined la st year for: As determined this year for:

-Status 2009 2010 2010 2011
+Status 2011 2012 2012 2013

 Overfishing n/a n/a n/a n/a